Salaries in Denmark – How Much Money Can You Earn?

 Salaries in Denmark are highest in the industries Finance and IT.

-In general the public sector does not pay as high salaries for highly educated persons as private companies do.
-Often companies have more economic resources available in terms of salaries and other benefits to offer in the recruitment process.
+In general, the public sector does not pay as high salaries for highly educated persons as private companies do.
+Often, companies have more economic resources available in terms of salaries and other benefits to offer in the recruitment process.

 The gender wage gap still exists – women earn on average less than men.

 The gender wage gap has been gradually declining over the last decades.
 The main reason for the gap is occupational segregation: Women are more likely to work in lower-paying sectors such as care and education, while men are more represented in higher-paying sectors like IT and finance.
 Women in Denmark are also more likely to work part-time or take career breaks.
 Lastly, some unconscious gender biases among employers may still exist.
-Suc biases can influence hiring, promotion and compensation decisions.
+Suc biases can influence hiring, promotion, and compensation decisions.

 Salaries are highest in Copenhagen.